j2commerce/guide/troubleshooting-guide/troubleshoot-cart-related-issues.md

 /templates/TEMPLATE&gt;/html/com\_j2store/templates/YOUR-SUB-TEMPLATE/default\_cart.php

-> IMPORTANT: If you are using bootsrap 3 as a sub-template, replace the default with bootstrap3\(/components/com\_j2store/templates/bootstrap/..\)
+> IMPORTANT: If you are using bootstrap 3 as a sub-template, replace the default with bootstrap3\(/components/com\_j2store/templates/bootstrap/..\)

 To change the Add to cart block and style in item view